opendatacube/datacube-zarr/docs/zarrify.md

                   ├── x (300,) float64
                   └── y (200,) float64

+      To separate each band into its own variable the following flag can be
+      used:

+      $ zarrify --separate-bands raster.tif

+                  /
+                  ├── band1 (200, 300) float32
+                  ├── band2 (200, 300) float32
+                  ├── x (300,) float64
+                  └── y (200,) float64

+      For a directory containing N rasters (e.g raster1.tif,...) zarrify will treat process each individually.
+They can be merged into a single zarr file with a group per input file, as follows:

       $ zarrify --merge-datasets-per-dir path/to/rasters/

-          for a directory containing N rasters (e.g raster1.tif,...) results in `raster.zarr` with a group per image:

                   /
                   ├── raster0